google/earthengine-community/tutorials/creating-web-apps/index.md

     // Create an intro panel with labels. var intro = ui.Panel([
         ui.Label({
-            value: "Global Air Pollution Explorer",
+            value: ‘Global Air Pollution Explorer’,
             style: {
-                fontSize: "1.4vw",
+                fontSize: ‘1.4vw’,
-                fontWeight: "bold"
+                fontWeight: ‘bold’
             },
         }),
         ui.Label({
-            value: "This app visualizes global population and its annual exposure to ground-level PM₂.₅ pollution for the year 2020.
+            value: ‘This app visualizes global population and its annual exposure to ground-level PM₂.₅ pollution for the year 2020.
 Click on any point to retrieve the annual average PM₂.₅ concentration, the population, and the exceedance factor, defined here as the actual concentration divided by the WHO standard (5 µg/m3 for annual average PM₂.₅), of the corresponding pixel.
 The data layers can be switched from the legend panel.
-The long-term changes in annual average PM₂.₅ from 1998 to 2021 is also shown for the corresponding pixel.",
+The long-term changes in annual average PM₂.₅ from 1998 to 2021 is also shown for the corresponding pixel.’,
             style: {
-                fontSize: ".9vw",
+                fontSize: ‘.9vw’,
-                fontWeight: "normal"
+                fontWeight: ‘normal’
             },
         }),
     ]);